craftercms/docs/source/includes/engine-project-security-guide.rst

     |

        .. warning::
            The UI autofills the **Name/ Variable Name** field and adds postfixes as you're typing in the **Title** field.
 Remember to remove the postfix ``_o``, as the ``role`` variable name is used by CrafterCMS for enforcing access to a page.
-For a list of variable names used by CrafterCMS, see :ref:`newIa-form-control-variable-names` for more information
+For a list of variable names used by CrafterCMS, see :ref:`form-control-variable-names` for more information

 #.
 Save the changes.
 The added fields should look like this: